Scott Darling: International play

 Darling played for the United States in the 2018 IIHF World Championship, mainly serving as the backup to Keith Kinkaid.
 He recorded featured in two wins in as many games with a 2.25 GAA and a .870 save percentage.
 On May 20, the United States defeated Canada 4–1 to win the bronze medal.

 Darling played in the Wayne Gretzky Ice Hockey Classic for Team USA in the summer of 2016 in Australia.

 Post-retirement career

 According to Darling, he was depressed for six months after his retirement, until he began doing stand-up comedy.
 Darling was recognized by a comedian at Chicago's Laugh Factory comedy club who encouraged Darling to try and open for him.
 By summer 2022, he toured with comedian Ian Bagg and performed multiple shows in Raleigh.
 Darling became a studio analyst for Blackhawks coverage on NBC Sports Chicago in October 2022.

 Personal life

 Born in Newport News, Virginia, Darling was the son of an Army officer who was stationed at Fort Lewis, Washington and Fort Rucker, Alabama before the family finally settled in the Chicago suburb of Lemont.
-At the University of Maine, he was involved in excessive partying and by his sophomore year was abusing alcohol.
-He frequently violated the school's code of conduct and was given three suspensions from the hockey team within a 16-month period, resulting in him being dropped.